giuscri/giuscri.github.io.old/README.md

 ## TODO:

-+ Changing last table style from Peter Norvig's style to more modern HTML+CSS.
++ Change last table-style to a more modern HTML+CSS.
++ Change repo's tree (e.g. `index.html` might look
+as the 'index' page of the Apache webserver) and move this article to a inner node.